HomeBEHAVIORHow to Stop Your...

 Why does my dog bark at the doorbell?

-How can I train my dog to stay calm when the doorbell rings?
+How can I train my dog to stop barking at the doorbell?

 Should I punish my dog for barking at the doorbell?